lowrycito/handbook/pages/study-manual-general-handbook-8-elders-quorum.md

 Melchizedek Priesthood holders have a duty to invite all to receive the blessings of the gospel of Jesus Christ (see Doctrine and Covenants 53:3).
 They do this by sharing the gospel, strengthening new members, and reaching out to those who are less active.
+See 23.2 and 23.3.

 In presidency and quorum meetings, the elders quorum presidency discusses ways the brethren can invite all to receive the blessings of the gospel.
+See 23.1.1, 23.1.2, and 23.1.3.

-The elders quorum president assigns a member of the presidency to help lead member missionary work in the ward.
-He works with the assigned member of the Relief Society presidency to coordinate these efforts.
+The elders quorum president assigns a member of the presidency to help lead efforts to share the gospel in the ward.
+He works with the assigned member of the Relief Society presidency to coordinate these efforts (see 23.6.2).

 This member of the elders quorum presidency may fulfill the role of the ward mission leader.
 If the bishopric has called a ward mission leader, this presidency member oversees his work.
-See 23.5.1 and 23.5.3.
+See 23.6.1 and 23.6.3.

 The ward mission leader, who may be a member of the elders quorum presidency, leads weekly coordination meetings.
 The purpose of these meetings is to coordinate inviting all to receive the blessings of the gospel.
 These meetings include assigned members of the Relief Society and elders quorum presidencies, ward missionaries, an assistant in the priests quorum, a presidency member of the oldest Young Women class, and full-time missionaries.
+See 23.4.

 8.2.4